gatsbyjs/gatsby/docs/docs/eslint.md

 ### Disabling ESLint

-Create an empty .eslintrc.js file to disable linting.
+Create an empty .eslintrc.js file at the root of your project to disable linting.

+When there is no ESLint file Gatsby implicitly adds a barebones ESLint loader.
+The empty file will disable this behavior as Gatsby assumes once you have an ESLint file you are in charge of linting.